gnaudio/jabra-browser-integration/README.md

 1. Push the Windows installer file `JabraChromeHost0.5.msi` to the clients using your compagny IT deployment tools, i.e. Microsoft System Center Configuration Manager, IBM Tivoli or Symantec Altiris

 2. Push a Registry key to the clients.
-This could be done by using [Group Policy](https://msdn.microsoft.com/en-us/library/bb742376.aspx) or SCCM.
+This could be done by using Group Policy or Microsoft System Center Configuration Manager.

 Registry key details: